limistah/aleemisiaka.com/content/posts/dup, clone and freeze objects in Ruby.md

 multiverse = Object.new
 ```

-As seen above we can pass this to any method and any write operation would affect the object
+We can pass `multiverse` to any method that has a write operation, this would affect the object.

 ```ruby
 def getObjectID (obj)